These questions apply to all examination candidates

 You will be asked to display valid government-issued photo identification.
 The system will take a photo of your ID and a photo of your face using your computer's camera.
 The proctor will compare your face to the photo on your ID and ensure that the name on your exam booking matches the name on your ID.

-If suspicious activity is identified, the proctor will intervene and the proctor will issue an incident report to the Institute for appropriate action, as per the Examination Rules and Regulations.
+If suspicious activity is identified, the proctor will intervene and will issue an incident report to the Institute for appropriate action, as per the Examination Rules and Regulations.

 The proctor is available throughout the exam via live chat or computer audio to answer technical questions and assist with technical issues.
 The proctor is not able to answer questions or provide clarification regarding the content of your exam.